Services for the Deaf and Hard of Hearing (SDHH)

 Vocational Rehabilitation provides specialized employment services to individuals who are deaf or hard of hearing.
 ARS has several counselors in Arkansas who have specialized training and are able to provide direct communication with consumers with hearing loss by using sign language or other techniques to communicate effectively.

 Independent Living Services - SDHH

-Interpreter Services provides interpreters for the customers of Vocational Rehabilitation Services, the Independent Living program, students attending the Arkansas Career Technical Institute (ACTI), employees of ARS and several other entities related to the Arkansas Career Education Department and Arkansas Rehabilitation Services.
+Interpreter Services provides interpreters for the customers of Vocational Rehabilitation Services, the Independent Living program, students attending the Arkansas Career Development Center (

 Staff interpreters also: